-- Overall, the Denver Post produces well sourced journalism with a Left-Center Bias through editorial positions.
-We also rate them High for factual reporting due to a clean fact check record and solid reputation for fact based journalism.
+- Overall, the Denver Post produces well-sourced journalism with a Left-Center Bias through editorial positions.
+We also rate them High for factual reporting due to a clean fact check record and a solid reputation for fact-based journalism.

 Factual Reporting: HIGH

-The Denver Post is a daily broadsheet newspaper that has been published in Denver, Colorado, United States, since 1892.
+The Denver Post is a daily broadsheet newspaper published in Denver, Colorado, United States, since 1892.
 The Denver Post has won nine Pulitzer Prizes.
-The current editor is Lee Ann Colacioppo.

-In 2018, several Denver Post writers formed a new publication called the Colorado Sun, in response to being let go by Digital First Media, who has reputation of cutting staff.
+In 2018, several Denver Post writers formed a new publication called the Colorado Sun in response to being let go by Digital First Media.

 Read our profile on USA government influence on media.